inside.ewu.edu

 Pre-requisites: junior standing.

-This course is designed to examine various cognitive and behavioral change procedures in terms of their theoretical basis and applied strategies.
-Operant, respondent, social learning, and cognitive theories and their applications will be studied.
-Students will be required to engage in a self-change project throughout the quarter in order to better understand the principles of cognitive and behavioral change.
+Designed to examine various cognitive and behavioral change procedures in terms of their theoretical basis and applied strategies.
+Operant, respondent, social learning, and cognitive theories and their applications are studied.
+Students are required to engage in a self-change project throughout the quarter in order to better understand the principles of cognitive and behavioral change.

 PSYC 331.
 PSYCHOLOGY OF WOMEN.
 4 Credits.